 Who are the people behind Offerpad?

 My name is Parker Stiles, and I’m the founder of Barrington Acquisitions, which also launched in 2015.
-On a regular basis we work with sellers that we have either lost property to Offerpad, or bought property from, because they were unhappy with their Offerpad experience.
 We don’t have the massive funding that these iBuyer companies do, but i’ve been working hand-in-hand with homeowners, at their kitchen table, in the Atlanta market and have closed on over 65 homes since the start.
 I’m writing this article to layout the pros and cons of selling to these iBuyer companies like Offerpad, so you can decide what the right decision is for you and your family.

 How does Offerpad make money?

 The margins that Offerpad buys on are very small, meaning what they pay for the property, plus what they spend to renovate & hold the property, is very close to what they can sell it for after paying for commissions and closing costs.
 Sometimes even more, meaning they take a loss.
 Because of this, Offerpad wiggles in a variable fee for its services.
 This fee starts at 6 percent and rises to 10 percent for more risky properties.
 In addition, they will subtract a conservative amount for repairs, that their contractors think it will cost to get the home to “market ready condition.”